OpenDreamKit/MitM-Sage/README.md

     git commit -m "Update Sage's CDs" sagetypes.json

+Alternatively, you can use the binder link above, run the commands in a fresh notebook, and download the produced sagetypes.json.

-## How to process Sage's output (usually done by Dennis Müller, upon request)
+### How to process Sage's output (usually done by Dennis Müller, upon request)

 Partial instructions, written by @pdehaye: